techinessoverloaded/iOSAppDevBasics/optuples.md

 #### Using Optional Chaining
 This method will be discussed after seeing about Classes in Swift.

-Now that we have seen about Optionals and Tuples in Swift, we can see about Basic I/O functions in Swift.
+Now that we have seen about Optionals and Tuples in Swift, we can see about Variables, Literals and Constants in Swift.

 <a href="https://techinessoverloaded.github.io/iOSAppDevBasics/index.html">&larr; Back to Index</a>
 <br>
 <span style="float: left">
-<a href="https://techinessoverloaded.github.io/iOSAppDevBasics/varconst.html">&larr; Variables, Literals and Constants in Swift</a>
+<a href="https://techinessoverloaded.github.io/iOSAppDevBasics/optuples.html">&larr; Optionals and Tuples</a>
 </span>
 <span style="float: right">
-<a href="https://techinessoverloaded.github.io/iOSAppDevBasics/basicio.html">Basic I/O in Swift &rarr;</a>
+<a href="https://techinessoverloaded.github.io/iOSAppDevBasics/varconst.html">Variables, Literals and Constants &rarr;</a>
 </span>